-The Association provides an essential voice for 1,212 elected members and approximately 22,600 Local Government employees, as well as over 2 million constituents of Local Governments in Western Australia.
-The Association also provides professional advice and offers services that provide financial benefits to the Local Governments and the communities they serve.
+The Association provides an essential voice for 1230 Elected Members and approximately 22,600 Local Government employees as well as over 2.67 million constituents of Local Governments in Western Australia.

 The short-term accommodation sector, and the tourism sector more broadly, plays an important role in local economic development, providing employment, training opportunities, and injections of tourist expenditure into local communities across the state.